 - Dust the raspberries with the flour, then stir to ensure an even coating.

-- In the hot Dutch oven, place the croissants across the bottom in a single layer.
+- In the hot Dutch oven, place the croissants in a single layer across the bottom.
 Scatter the raspberries across the top, then pour in the egg mixture.

-- Cook the pudding for 30 minutes then remove the lid.
+- Cook the pudding for 30 minutes, then remove the lid.
 Check the progress of cooking, stir in the raspberries if sitting on top.
-Continue to cook with the lid on for another 30 minutes.
+Continue cooking with the lid on for another 30 minutes.

-- After 30 minutes take off the lid and serve.
-If not yet fully cooked, continue to cook until cooked through.
+- After 30 minutes, take off the lid and serve.
+If not fully cooked, continue cooking until firm throughout.

 Nutritional Information